Harjotraith04/LiveWire/AI_README.md

 ### Accessing the AI

-1. Open the sidebar in LiveWire
+1. Open the sidebar in CodeFlow
 2. Click the **✨ AI Assistant** icon (sparkles icon)
 3. The AI chat interface will open